marcinguy/betterscan-vanta/README.md

 # betterscan-vanta
 Betterscan.io Vanta.com Integration

-For use with private GitHub repos.

 Run on Computer/server to connect via Oauth2. tokens.json will be generated.
 Upload tokens.json to desired repo you want to integrate into Vanta under .checkmate folder

+You can use a job in any CI/CD to run in at intervals.

+Below is sample for use with private GitHub repos.
+GitHub actions are free also for private repos.

 Add this to .github/workflows/betterscan-vanta.yml (creating GitHub action)